 Managing Director, Facilitator

 Paola brings her experience and interests in new economic models, permaculture, and public space together to build the vibrant ecosystem that is Groundswell’s community.
 She co-founded a Vancouver community currency called Seedstock in 2012, and was co-director of the second annual Living the New Economy Convergence in 2013.
 She is a regular panelist and speaker on topics of economic change and community building in the city.
 Paola has been Chair of the Vancouver Public Space Network since 2015 and sits on several City of Vancouver Civic Committees where she advocates for social justice, inclusivity, and a more fun city.
 Paola is a strong believer in the power of relocalization and an entrepreneurial spirit (aka creativity and action) to create a regenerative, people-first economy.
 She has a BA Hons from Simon Fraser University in Human Geography.
-Paola loves to work with people who are mobilizing the possibilities of alternative economies and building the better world we all know is possible - and is a devoted optimist.
+Paola loves to work with people who are mobilizing the possibilities of alternative economies and building the better world we all know is possible.

 David is the founder of Accelerating Social Impact CCC, Ltd., one of Canada’s first incorporated social purpose corporations.
 Through ASI David provides direct support, consulting, coaching and strategic advice to the emerging blended value business and social finance sectors and works to influence the related public policy environment.
 To promote the demand side of the social enterprise market place David is a co-founder and director of Buy Social Canada.
 He is a Principal in the Social Enterprise Institute and a Program Adjunct and Professional Advisory Committee, Sandermoen School of Business MBA in Social Enterprise Leadership.